mihah023/Applied-Mathematics-Portfolio/README.md

-# Welcome to My Quantitative Finance World 📈
+# Welcome to My Financial World 📈

 ---